Blue business cards with orange logo showing Pantone 287 C and 164 C color specifications

 The Four colors within CMYK are applied on top of each other to create the final artwork

 The main difference between process color vs spot color is the control.
-With spot color printing, there is much more control over the appearance each colour produces.
-Spot color manufacturers, like Pantone, are very strict in how their colours are produced, keeping standards and consistency high.
+With spot color printing, there is much more control over the appearance each color produces.
+Spot color manufacturers, like Pantone, are very strict in how their colors are produced, keeping standards and consistency high.

 When choosing to print process colors digitally, your printer may recommend a color match to reduce the effects of these varying shades.